Sousastep/SousaFX-docs/docs/content/install.rst

     c.
 If you're using a loudspeaker or amplifier, set the "Main L & R" outputs to your audio interface's main output.

 |

+16. Connect your game controller to your computer either wired or wirelessly.
+Check that the start/select buttons don't trigger anything outside of SousaFX, such as Steam or your operating system.
+For example on MacOS Ventura or later, go to System Settings > Game Controller > Add New Profile > Share Gestures > Set "Double Press" to "Off" > Click "Done" > Scroll up to your controller and select it > Set "Use Profile" to the new profile > Click "Done".
+Also note the "Buddy Controller" setting that allows two controllers to be used as one.

 Now, it's time for a :ref:`soundcheck <Soundcheck>`!